CianMRoche/CianMRoche.github.io/_pages/simplelens-how-it-works.md

 ## 5. Source brightness models

-Once a ray arrives at a source plane at position $\boldsymbol{\beta}$, the brightness of each source object is evaluated.
+Once a ray arrives at a plane at position $\boldsymbol{\beta}$, the brightness of each source object at that plane is evaluated.
 The elliptically-weighted separation from the source centre is:

 $$\mathbf{d} = \boldsymbol{\beta} - (c_x, c_y), \qquad \begin{pmatrix}x_r \\ y_r\end{pmatrix} = R(-\varphi)\,\mathbf{d}, \qquad r_\text{ell}^2 = x_r^2 + (y_r/q)^2$$